7 Valuable Hiking Backpack Tips to Consider before Buying

 Trying on an empty backpack tells you almost nothing about how it will feel on the trail.
 The fit shifts entirely when you add weight.
 Straps that seemed perfectly placed can start to dig, and hip belts that felt snug can slide down or out of position.
 You need real weight to get a real read.

 Before you cut off the tags, load the pack with the approximate weight you actually plan to carry.
 Aim for 10 to 15 pounds for day hikes, or 25 to 35 plus pounds for multi-day trips.
 Walk around your home for at least 30 minutes.
-Go up and down stairs.
-Lean forward.
-Twist side to side.
-Notice where pressure builds, where the pack shifts, and whether the hip belt stays put.
-This is the only test that actually mirrors trail conditions.
+Go up and down stairs, lean forward, and twist side to side.

 One Last Thought Before You Buy